Bullet journaling mistruths that will prevent you from starting

 This is another very common misconception about bullet journals.

-I know that you will have probably seen many absolutely gorgeous flip through that make you wonder, how did they get it so organized and pretty?
+I know that you will have probably seen many absolutely gorgeous flip-throughs that make you wonder, how did they get it so organized and pretty?

 Apparently, some people can do it (they have video proof!).
-But I can tell you that mine only look pretty before the pen (when it does!), after the pen is it a big mash of all things (which not normally go well together).
+But I can tell you that mine only look pretty before the pen (when it does!) after the pen is it a big mash of all things (which do not normally go well together).

 And I am not remotely concerned because even though I love the creative part of journaling, my bujo is primarily here to help me stay organized and on track of all stuff around me.
 That is my priority!